IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 LEVEL- Data processing level as defined in the Solar Orbiter conventions.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "L1>Level 1 data processing"), where the value of the prefix shall correspond to the "level" field in the file naming convention.

+Long_Name- A description of the data item in string format similar to the ISTP CatDesc.r

 L_value- (Dipole) L value of the location of station.

 Magnetometer_type- Type of magnetometer instrument.
 Usually "Fluxgate" or "Induction."